jonshiach/graphics-labs/pages/05_transformations.md

 ### Axis-angle rotation

 The three rotation transformations are only useful if we want to only rotate around one of the three co-ordinate axes.
-A more useful transformation is the rotation around the axis that points in the direction of a vector, $\underline{v}$ say, which has its tail at (0,0,0) ({numref}`axis-angle-rotation-figure`).
+A more useful transformation is the rotation around the axis that points in the direction of a vector, $\vec{v}$ say, which has its tail at (0,0,0) ({numref}`axis-angle-rotation-figure`).

 ```{figure} ../images/05_axis_angle_rotation_1.svg
 :height: 250